New York Private Photo Tours

 Jacqueline Fung.

 “Tired of great memories from our holidays but disappointing photos we decided to book the custom photo tour with James, armed with our various cameras and little or no knowledge he really showed us some interesting sights and locations and how best to set our cameras to get the best shots.
-It was a totally unique day that really added to a great holiday we would definitely recommend the tour to anyone.
+It was a totally unique day that really added to a great holiday.
+We would definitely recommend the tour to anyone.
 The kids both had a great time and let me tell you they are hard to impress!”

 – Jacqueline Fung